 |For up to 8 people from Rome accommodation||€ 1500.00|

-* It's advisable to always wear comfortable shoes and clothing on this and any tours.
+* It's Advisable to always wear comfortable shoes and clothing on this and any tours.

-* The Vatican has in place modesty dress code for visiting St Peter's Basilica and Sistine Chapel: Please read: " How To Dress When Visiting Churches in Rome "
+* The Vatican Has in place modesty dress code for visiting St Peter's Basilica and Sistine Chapel: Please read: " How To Dress When Visiting Churches in Rome "

 PLEASE READ BEFORE PLACING YOUR RESERVATION:

-*** This tour is priced for pick up and drop off at Rome accommodation only.
+*** T h is is tour priced for pick up and drop off at Rome accommodation only.

 For pick ups or drop offs at Port of Civitavecchia please write us for a price quote.

 The price of the tour does not include entrance fees, lunch, gratuities, or other client personal expenses.